nichoteloo/API-Lymphoblast-Counter/README.md

 API Devel for Lymphoblast Server (Image Classification)

-Use face detection instead.
+Use face detection for trial.
 Testing model using Harcascade.
 Flask API in progress